 Mapped project area, with individual activity locations clearly delineated and all information required in Order section VI.B.1.

-Name of receiving waters, type of water body (e.g. ephemeral, intermittent, or perennial stream), watercourse class, and impacted habitat (e.g. aquatic or riparian).
+Name of receiving water, type of water body (e.g. ephemeral, intermittent, or perennial stream), watercourse class, and impacted habitat (e.g., aquatic or riparian).

 Evidence that the project is deemed to be outside of federal jurisdiction, either due to the receiving water eligibility or type of activity eligibility (e.g., U.S. Army Corps of Engineers jurisdictional determination).